-If you're a military veteran, admissions advisors at University of Maryland Global Campus can assist you with selecting a class schedule that combines online and hybrid courses, so you can qualify for the higher dollar amount from your housing allowance.
+If you're a military veteran, University of Maryland Global Campus admissions advisors can assist you with selecting a class schedule that combines online and hybrid courses so you qualify for the higher dollar amount from your housing allowance.

-Under the Post‐9/11 GI Bill, your housing allowance is based on a variety of factors, including the following:
+Under the Post‐9/11 GI Bill®, your monthly housing allowance (MHA) is based on a variety of factors, including: